10 Gift Ideas For Someone Starting A Van Build

-Do you have a friend getting into the van life?
+Do you have a friend starting a DIY van conversion?
 Coming up with gift ideas might not sound easy, but there are a few key items that every van builder is going to need to get started.
 Surprise someone with one of these gifts and you’ll help jump start the process to life on the road.

 Van Build Gift Ideas